Only 45% of people in our area have sufficient water – clean or dirty – for their basic needs, which is amongst the lowest in the world.

 Drawing water from the well at Bapene

-A digger coming up from a new well – as you can see, it can be very rocky
+A Well-digger coming up from a new well

-All the well management and building work is carried out by local villagers, keeping costs as low as possible, as well as ensuring any ongoing repairs can be made.
-Joliba funds only the cost of the building materials, the technician, and water hygiene training.
+All the well management and building work is carried out by local communities.
+Joliba funds only the cost of the building materials, technical support and hygiene training.

-- The children can go to school because they don’t have to help their mother
+The children can go to school because sufficient water can be collected without their help

-- People can keep livestock.
+People can keep livestock.
 Animals are an invaluable resource and provide vital manure for the poor soils.
-It is very difficult to grow sufficient crops without manure
+It is impossible to grow crops without manure

 Please click here if you would like to help fund this work.
 Thank you.